 About the parathyroid glands

 The parathyroid glands are four small glands located in the neck or upper mediastinum (chest) near the thyroid gland.
 They are part of the endocrine system.
-The endocrine system regulates the hormones in the body.
-Like all parts of the endocrine system, the parathyroid glands play an important role in the body.
+Like all parts of the endocrine system, the parathyroid glands play an important role regulating hormones in the body.
 These glands make parathyroid hormone (PTH), which regulates the levels of calcium and phosphorus in the blood.

 About parathyroid cancer